 Family from £15.00

 Blakesley Road, Yardley, Birmingham, West Midlands, B25 8RN, England

 Yes, there is parking onsite.

 Yes, there are toilets, accessible toilets and baby changing facilities.

 Yes, there is an onsite restaurant and snacks are available.

 Blakesley Hall has no lift access to the first floor.

-Blakesley Hall has not told us if they are fully pushchair friendly.
+No, Blakesley Hall have stated they are not pushchair friendly.